 Once the layers of dead skin that have accumulated on your skin are gone, and your pores are clear, your skin can absorb products much better.
 This means, if you are using any product for acne or some other skin issue, you can expect better and quick results.

-Microdermabrasion not only unclogs your skin pores but also shrinks them.
+Microdermabrasion not only unclogs your skin pores but also reduces their appearance (1).
 We all are born with a certain pore size.
 But eventually, a lot of external factors (such as skin inflammation, pollution, and hygiene issues) enlarge them.
 Microdermabrasion clears the skin, eliminating all the factors that were causing pore enlargement.
-Shrinking of the pores minimizes excess sebum production.
+This may minimize excess sebum production.

 5. It Removes Spots And Pigmentation

-Microdermabrasion smoothens the skin surface, and once the dead skin cells are gone, you can see an immediate brightening effect.
+Microdermabrasion makes your skin smooth, and once the dead skin cells are gone, you can see an immediate brightening effect (1).
 It stimulates collagen production and cell regeneration, which reduces visible spots and other signs of aging.

 Above all, it is completely safe.
 However, there are a few side effects that you may experience.
 But don’t worry.
 These are just temporary effects that you may see on your skin surface right after the treatment.
 These are gone in a day or two.